anitaannamale/denovo-assembly-pipeline-upmc/README.md

 upmc-denovo-assembly-pipeline
 =============================

 This pipeline is a tool to proceed de novo transcriptome assembly and few analysis.
-TEST

-/!\ This current version IS NOT fonctional for the moment !
+/!\ This current version IS NOT fonctional at the moment !

 Version
 ----